KelianB/SmartTrayV2/README.md

 sudo docker-compose up
 ```
 You can then open the app by launching the index file (in the "front" directory) with your preferred browser.

+By default, the camera is configured to capture images from a USB webcam.
+You can switch to an IP camera by changing one line in camera/camera.py.

+## Improvements
+- Add more feedback to the front for errors (e.g. when the server can't reach the camera)
+- Add more documentation for WebSockets between containers